rye637/twitter_repo/readme.txt

 The tool generates output in CSV and its input is configurable to keywords ad number of tweets in the pipeline

-All it needs is a twitter api key which can be obtained from api.twitter.com
+All it needs is a twitter api key which can be obtained from api.twitter.com - Current API key in code is inactive, you will need to obtain your on in https://apps.twitter.com/